Project Management: How Data Analytics is Morphing the Industry

 Overall, data analytics can provide predictions managers would otherwise have to analyze themselves, so they can focus on next steps, making decisions to keep their projects on track, in-budget, and with the highest quality deliverables.

 Want to learn more on how you can use data analytics as a project manager?
-Join our one-day training “Dashboard in a Day using PowerBi” on either February 22nd, or March 22nd.
-Register here.
+Join our one-day training “Dashboard in a Day using PowerBi.”
+Learn more and register here.